tariqmth/skylink-magento-2/README.md

 bin/magento retail-express:command-bus:consume-queue name_of_queue
 ```

-There are three queues and these would be used as such:
+There are four queues and these would be used as such:

 1. `attributes` - `bin/magento retail-express:command-bus:consume-queue attributes`
 2. `products` - `bin/magento retail-express:command-bus:consume-queue products`
+3. `customer grouups` - `bin/magento retail-express:command-bus:consume-queue customer_groups`
-3. `customers` - `bin/magento retail-express:command-bus:consume-queue name_of_queue`
+3. `customers` - `bin/magento retail-express:command-bus:consume-queue customers`

 This starts a continuous script that watches the `retail_express_command_bus_messages` table for any jobs that appear, executes them and then marks them off.